ladjs/superagent/docs/index.md

   Super Agent will parse known response-body data for you, currently supporting _application/x-www-form-urlencoded_, _application/json_, and _multipart/form-data_.

+### JSON / Urlencoded

+  The property `res.body` is the parsed object, for example if a request responded with the JSON string '{"user":{"name":"tobi"}}', `res.body.user.name` would be "tobi".
+Likewise the x-www-form-urlencoded value of "user[name]=tobi" would yield the same result.

+### Multipart

+  When parsing multipart responses, the object `res.files` is also available to you.
+Suppose for example a request responds with the following multipart body:

+    --whoop
+    Content-Disposition: attachment; name="image"; filename="tobi.png"
+    Content-Type: image/png

+    ... data here ...
+    --whoop
+    Content-Disposition: form-data; name="name"
+    Content-Type: text/plain

+    Tobi
+    --whoop--

+  You would have the values `res.body.name` provided as "Tobi", and `res.files.image` as a `File` object containing the path on disk, filename, and other properties.

+### Response text

+  The `res.text` property is also available for a string representation of the body as illustrated by this test:

+    var req = request.post('local/echo');
+    req.write('{"name"').should.be.a('boolean');
+    req.write(':"tobi"}').should.be.a('boolean');
+    req.end(function(res){
+      res.text.should.equal('{"name":"tobi"}');
+    });

 ## Response properties

   Many helpful flags and properties are set on the `Response` object, ranging from the response text, parsed response body, header fields, status flags and more.